 Inky caps are recognized by dry caps, gills free or almost so and crowded together, black spores, and sometimes an umbrella shaped cap that is taller than it is wide.
 A universal veil often leaves granular or floccular material on the cap, which is typically not hygrophanous.
 They are all saprophytic.
 Most have caps that are strongly striate.
 Coprinus (related to Agaricus) is the only genus with a ring, but in those related to Psathyrella, the cap cuticles are cellular, meaning that they are very fragile and can break easily in any direction.

-1. Coprinus comatus - "Shaggy Mane", recognized by having a large cap much taller than it is wide and being shaggy, not just scaly (and if the cap is missing, by a string running through the hollow stem).
+1. Coprinus comatus - "Shaggy Mane", recognized by having a large cap much taller than it is wide and being shaggy, not just scaly.
+A string runs through the hollow stem.
 The only species with a partial veil (leaving a movable ring on the stem).
-Remarkably, this mushroom is related to Agaricus.
+Remarkably, Coprinus is related to Agaricus.
 The rest actually evolved independently and are related to Psathyrella.

 2. Coprinopsis - usually white to greyish caps (instead of brown), often with shaggy or scaly velar material on the cap (or if not, will be especially large (>5cm) or especially minuscule (<1cm), and usually striate.
 This genus usually completely deliquesces.
 Found on the ground, wood, or sometimes dung.

-C. lagopus grp - very short lived, always copious velar material on the cap.
+C. lagopus grp - very short lived, copious shaggy velar material on cap.
 Grey.
 Ground or burnt ground. <5cm.
 Includes C. brunneistragulata, C. pachyderma and C. tectispora.

 C. friesii - purple grey, in grass, does not deliquesce as much as C. lagopus.
 Velar material on the cap.
 Small, cap <1.5cm tall.

 C. micaceus - glistening mica-like particles on a yellow-brown cap <4cm high (larger than the others).
 The particles wash off easily.
-Browner in age than Parasola and C. impatiens.
+Browner in age than Parasola and T. impatiens.

-C. domesticus - larger particles that resist wearing off, orange felty mat sometimes in the substrate.
+C. domesticus group - larger particles that resist wearing off, orange felty mat sometimes in the substrate.